Not a member of the World's LARGEST Raw Feeding Advice Group yet?

 This is an example of a complete prey model meal

 Having a starter guide is very important when thinking about transitioning to raw.
-Our starter guide has been used to help thousands of pet owners make the switch to prey model raw feeding their pets.
+Our starter guide has been used to help tens of thousands of pet owners make the switch to prey model raw feeding their pets.
 You can rest assured that if you follow our guide you will be in good hands.
-We also have a Facebook group with tens of thousands of members to help support you on your journey.
+We also have a Facebook group with over 100 thousand of members to help support you on your journey.
 Click here to join our group today!

 What Does Prey Model Raw Diet Mean?

-80% Muscle Meat: White Meats: Chicken, Farmed rabbits, Turkey
+80% Muscle Meat (Recommended 60% skeletal and 20% organ muscle): White Meats: Chicken, Farmed rabbits, Turkey

-Red Meats: Pork, Beef, Lamb, Goat, Duck, Goose, Venison, Elk, Bison, Roo, Wild Rabbit, Game Birds, Moose, Bison, NO Carnivores!
-Read why no carnivores here.
-Minimum of 3 to 4 proteins, the more variety the better with more red meats.
+Red Meats: Pork, Beef, Lamb, Goat, Duck, Goose, Venison, Elk, Bison, Roo, Wild Rabbit, Game Birds, Moose, Bison, NO Carnivores or wild omnivores such as hogs!

-*Game/wild animals needs to be frozen 2 to 3 weeks to kill parasites.*
+*Game/wild animals needs to be frozen 3 weeks to kill parasites.*

-10% Bones: No cooked bones or weight bearing bones.
+10% Raw Meaty Bones (RMB): No cooked bones or weight bearing bones.

 5% Other Secreting Organ